learn-co-curriculum/dsc-categorical-variables-regression/README.md

 ## Introduction

-We now understand the intuition behind multiple linear regression.
+You now understand the intuition behind multiple linear regression.
 Great!
-However, because we'll start digging into bigger data sets with more predictors, we'll come across predictors that are slightly different from what we've seen before.
+However, because you'll start digging into bigger data sets with more predictors, you'll come across predictors that are slightly different from what you've seen before.
 Welcome to the wonderous world of categorical variables!

 ## Objectives
 You will be able to: